 - Indicate that the therapist condones violence or that violence is acceptable or not important;

-- Increase the abused woman’s sense of isolation, as she may prevaricate about the violence of fear to speak, even in therapy.
+- Increase the survivor’s sense of isolation, as they may prevaricate about the violence of fear to speak, even in therapy.

-- Imply that the abused woman has responsibility for seeing that the batterer gets help.
-Therapists need to be particularly wary of the manipulation inherent in a batterer’s refusal of anything other than couple treatment.
+- Imply that the survivor has responsibility for seeing that the abuser gets help.
+Therapists need to be particularly wary of the manipulation inherent in an abuser’s refusal of anything other than couple treatment.

-Studies have found that between 10% -30% of male child witnesses choose to become batterers as adults.
-The remaining 70%-90% do not become batterers.
+Studies have found that between 10% -30% of male child witnesses choose to become abusers as adults.
+The remaining 70%-90% do not become abusers.
 Witnessing relationship abuse does not mean that a child will become abusive as an adult; it is still a choice and many child witnesses are actively against abuse.

 For more information, please visit Children and Relationship Abuse.